Cq8jx/VJU-Project/University Regulations/English/DHQGHN-QD-3626 Regulation on Undergraduate Training.md

 or after performing their duties), depending on the severity, will be reviewed and disciplined in the following forms: 1.
-Reprimand: applied to those who violate one of the following errors: arriving late, not signing the exam papers or student\'s scratch paper, not concentrating during the exam, or missing an exam session without a valid reason.
+Reprimand: applied to those who violate one of the following errors: arriving late, not signing the exam papers or student's scratch paper, not concentrating during the exam, or missing an exam session without a valid reason.

 ### Article 41.
 How to calculate component assessment scores and course scores